 Before there was the Fleer Michael Jordan rookie card, there were several years of Star NBA cards.
 Jordan’s first NBA card, #101 from 1984-85 won’t be found on a list of affordable Jordan cards but those from the 1986 Star Company set that focused on MJ are obtainable.
 Getting a graded version of these could still be the safe thing to do as there are fakes in the market.
 The #7 card in the set shows Jordan dunking.
 There are ten cards in the set, which was sold originally in a sealed bag.

 Jordan’s card from the previous set is considered to be his rookie card and is one of the most famous basketball cards of all time.
-So if that is too expensive for a collector then this card from the 1987-88 Fleer set is something to consider.
+Prices have skyrocketed, growing to five figure prices for the highest graded examples.
+So, this card from the 1987-88 Fleer set is something to consider.
 It, too, has increased in value recently, but won’t cost nearly as much as a Jordan rookie.

 One of Jordan’s cheapest basketball cards also explains why the 1990-91 season may have been his best.
 On the front is Jordan and the NBA championship trophy.
 On the back it says he had led the league in scoring for five years and had been an All-Star for seven years in a row but an even bigger achievement was winning his first NBA championship.
 Weird as it sounds, prior to the 1990s, there were whispers Jordan didn’t have what it took to lead Chicago to a title.

 He had to become a stronger player to defeat the Pistons and their Bad Boys and he also improved his efficiency.
 This card represents the beginning of Jordan’s championship legacy.
-You can own this one for no more than a buck or two.
+You can own this one for no more a few dollars.

 Basketball cards had been increasing in popularity, and rookie cards up to that time, like the Hoops rookie card of David Robinson, had been one big reason but the basketball card craze was about to be pushed along more due to lots of insert cards.
 This Jordan insert card was hard to find in 1992-93, having been part of a set only distributed in rack packs.

 One of the famous insert sets of the 1990s was the Stadiuim Club Beam Team.
 Shaq’s card was even more popular than the Jordan at the time but this shot of a high flying MJ wasn’t far behind and these days it’s tops on the list.
-Those who couldn’t find one when the Stadium Club packs were being opened in 1992-93 can get a mint, graded example for under $75 these days.
+Those who couldn’t find one when the Stadium Club packs were being opened in 1992-93 can get a very nice graded example for a relatively modest investment.